Impact on Science Education

 "Imagine a science complex housing the teaching and research space for Biology, Chemistry, Computing Sciences, Mathematics, Neuroscience and Physics."

-State-of-the-art classrooms, teaching laboratories, research spaces, faculty offices, and informal gathering spaces will reflect the interactive nature of science and encourage active participation.
+State-of-the-art classrooms, teaching laboratories, research spaces, faculty offices, and informal gathering spaces reflect the interactive nature of science and encourage active participation.

 "Imagine a science center that serves as a showcase for modern science pedagogy."